tewlwolow/Sneaky-Snatcher/README.md

 # Sneaky-Snatcher
-A MWSE mod to enhance Sneak skill when successfully snatching stuff from containers
+A MWSE mod to advance Sneak skill when successfully snatching stuff from containers